 Boomer: Not sure.
 You’d better just stay indoors until we tell you otherwise.

 Zoomer: I don’t like this plan.

-Boomer: Well, would it comfort you to know that this is entirely for the benefit of people much older than you?
+Boomer: Would it comfort you to know that this is entirely for the benefit of people much older than you?

 Zoomer: Not really.

 [EIGHT WEEKS LATER]